Cheryl Henson Defends Decision to Fire Kermit Puppeteer Steve Whitmire

-Cheryl Henson, a Jim Henson Co. board member and daughter of the Muppets creator, is weighing in on the recent controversy surrounding the beloved children’s characters.
-After Disney fired Steve Whitmire, the long-time voice and string-puller of Kermit the Frog, there’s been plenty of finger pointing about what went wrong.
-While Whitmire, who voiced the green Muppet leader since creator Jim Henson died in 1990, responded with a sad open letter, Disney claimed it had the support of the Henson family, which Cheryl Henson confirmed in a Facebook post.
-“Steve’s performance of Kermit has strayed far away from my father’s good hearted, compassionate leader of the muppets,” Henson wrote.
+Cheryl Henson, a Jim Henson Co. board member and daughter of the Muppets’ creator, is weighing in on the recent controversy surrounding the beloved children’s characters.
+After Disney fired Steve Whitmire, the longtime voice and string-puller of Kermit the Frog, there’s been plenty of finger-pointing about what went wrong.
+While Whitmire, who voiced the amphibian since Jim Henson died in 1990, responded with a sad open letter, Disney claimed it had the support of the Henson family in firing him, a fact that Cheryl Henson confirmed in a Facebook post.
+She also gave some particularly biting criticism of his portrayal of the iconic character: “Steve’s performance of Kermit has strayed far away from my father’s good hearted, compassionate leader of the muppets,” Henson wrote.
 “Steve performed Kermit as a bitter, angry, depressed victim.”

 Read Henson’s full post here.